Fig 1. Anatomy of an acoustic guitar (classical type).

 An acoustic guitar is one that doesn't need to be plugged into an amplifier.
 The body serves as both a sounding board and a resonance chamber – as do the bodies of all acoustic stringed instruments.
-The vibration of the strings is transmitted to the soundboard via the saddle and bridge (see diagram to the right).
+The vibration of the strings is transmitted to the soundboard via the saddle and bridge (Fig 1).
 The wooden and hollow nature of the instrument's body then serves to produce the "amplified" sound.
 Playing "unplugged" is seen as a return to basics and has undergone a resurgence in recent years.

 Types of acoustic guitar

 Acoustic guitars may have nylon strings, as in the case of the classical guitar, or steel strings.
 Steel-string guitars come in several varieties, which are distinguished mainly by their size and shape.
-The two commonest varieties in use today are the so-called dreadnought and jumbo.
+The two commonest varieties in use today are the so-called dreadnought and jumbo (Fig 2).

 Both dreadnoughts and jumbos are big, loud guitars, with a strong bass response, favored as solo instruments and for vocal accompaniment.
 The most obvious distinction between them is the narrower waist and slightly wider upper and lower bouts of the jumbo.
 Cutaway versions allow easier access to the highest frets but at the cost of volume and bass response, which are reduced by 15–20%.